DarthData410/jasdb/README.md

 - Secure storage for task metadata and event logs
 - Local config and state store for distributed services
-- Firebase/MongoDB alternative for embedded/local JSON apps
+- Firebase/MongoDB alternative for embedded/local NodeJS/JSON apps
-- Controlled, read-only REST views over internal data

 ---